Feeling anxious is a common thing for many today. Use Ayurveda for anxiety to cure this problem from the roots.

 Stick to one task at a time instead of overwhelming yourself with multiple things to do.
 Rest instead of going to another event or workout class.
 Sleep soundly and deeply to give your mind a chance to detoxify from negative emotions.
 Practice earthing, the act of walking in nature with bare feet to receive the balancing negative ions of the earth.

 Lastly, be grateful.
 A lot of times, we become stressed out because we have so many things to do.
 Ask yourself, “Would I want it any other way?”
-Would you rather not have emails to respond to?
-Would you rather not have kids to pick up?
-Would you rather not have electricity and gas?
+Do I want to have emails to respond to?
 Many of the things we complain about are truly blessings.
 We’re so lucky to live lives full of abundance, meaning, friendships and opportunity.
 To have a full life is to be full of life.

 As you go through your tasks, remain in a state of gratitude that you have a full schedule, a job, a family, an audience, whatever it is that may be causing you what you perceive as stress.
 Life never throws at you more than you can handle.